 If you’ve got an ongoing relationship, talk about what’s working — and what’s not — and then also be honest in your feedback.

 As your intern or employee starts getting going with a project, let them know right away if something isn’t going well.
 Then, s-h-o-w them what you want to have done differently.

 The sooner that you can kind of catch this and redirect, the better that it’s going to be in the long run.

 What happens if you don’t catch-and-redirect?
 If you go with the “we’ll just let this slide”, your intern or employee won’t know that they are doing anything wrong.

 This inaction will leave you just a little bit unhappy with the work that they’re doing.

-Bottom Line: make sure to set expectations and to give them that honest feedback, good or bad, moving forward.
+Bottom Line: make sure to set expectations and give them that honest feedback, good or bad, moving forward.

 Second; be really intentional about showing interns and employees examples.

 Especially if this is a first experience in a professional setting, the employee might not know how to participate in a meeting. (true story.)